 Megan Kelly is a creative writer with an academic background in Australian history.
 She has recently begun exploring a new interest – graphic design.
 Watch this space for her most recent creative project.
 This is the first of a series of three blog posts exploring Canberra.
+You can read her other posts here and here.

 As a local, getting around Canberra is simple, but what if you are visiting?
 How do you get from A to B, and how accessible is B once you’re there?